- What is Erasmus +?

 - How long does the study of IMAESC take?

 IMAESC lasts for 2 years (4 semesters).
-In semester 1 of year 1, students study in the University of Glasgow and then undertake semester 2 of year 1 in the University of Malta.
+In semester 1 of year 1, students study in the University of Glasgow and then undertake semester 2 of year 1 at either the University of Malta or Maynooth University.
 In semester 1 of year 2, students study in Tallinn University and then in semester 2 of year 2, students choose the location where they wish to complete their research.

 - When is the start of the programme?